X-31 in banked flight.

 Two X-31 Enhanced Fighter Maneuverability (EFM) demonstrators flew at the NASA Dryden Flight Research Center, Edwards, CA, and at Palmdale, CA, to obtain data that may apply to the design of highly maneuverable next-generation fighters.
 The program ended in June 1995.

-The X-31 program demonstrated the value of thrust vectoring (directing engine exhaust flow) coupled with advanced flight control systems, to provide controlled flight during close-in air combat at very high angles of attack.
+The X-31 project demonstrated the value of thrust vectoring (directing engine exhaust flow) coupled with advanced flight control systems, to provide controlled flight during close-in air combat at very high angles of attack.
 The result of this increased maneuverability was a significant advantage over most conventional fighters.

 "Angle of Attack" (AoA or alpha) is an engineering term used to describe the angle of an aircraft's wings relative to the incoming wind direction.
 During maneuvers, pilots often fly at extreme angles of attack - with the nose pitched up while the aircraft continues in its original direction.
 This can lead to loss of control and result in the loss of the aircraft and the pilot.